zobront/xchain/README.md

 ## To Dos

-[] add decoding helpers for more complex types
+[ ] decoding helpers for more complex types
-[] have RPC URLs pull from environment variables if not set in rpcs.txt
+[ ] RPC URLs pull from environment variables if not set in rpcs.txt

 ## Thanks